Accounts Receivable Software

 These metrics can help you prioritize clients in collections:

-6. Offer Discounts and Payment Installment
+6. Offer Discounts and Payment Instalment

 You can avoid late payments and time-consuming collections processes by making it easier for clients to pay on time by offering convenient payment methods.